 On the larger vessels, when the main engines are off, fish finders are powered via boat's onboard battery (or batteries).
 On smaller boats, kayaks, pontoons or even inflatables, fish finders are often powered via dedicated batteries that must supply enough power for the fish finder to operate properly during fishing.

 Powering fish finders, sonars, GPS and other electronics on larger fishing boats is not a problem - just plug the devices in and few Amps of current will hardly deplete the main deep cycle (dual purpose) marine battery, which is often connected to solar panels, wind turbine or at least, to the main engine's alternator.

 However, when it comes to small fishing boats, pontoons, kayaks and even canoes, situation is not that simple.

-Some of the best and most popular fish finder 12V SLA batteries are given in the following table:
+Some of the best and most popular fish finder 12V AGM SLA or lithium 'drop-in' replacement batteries are given in the following table:

 |Brand/Battery||Capacity||Size (HxLxW)||Weight||Amazon Link|

 |Chrome Battery||7 Ah||3.72x5.94x2.56 inches||4.1 pounds||Chrome Battery 12V 7AH Battery|